Szymbark, Pomeranian Voivodeship

 Szymbark (/pl/) is a village in the administrative district of Gmina Stężyca, within Kartuzy County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 11 km east of Stężyca, 15 km south-west of Kartuzy, and 39 km south-west of the regional capital Gdańsk.

-The town has an open-air museum featuring traditional Kashubian wooden houses, an upside-down house, and the longest wooden plank in the world (measuring 38.83 meters).
+The town features several tourist attractions, including an open-air museum featuring traditional Kashubian wooden houses, an upside-down house, and the longest wooden plank in the world (measuring 38.83 meters).
+The upside-down house, commissioned by Daniel Czapiewski, was completed in 2007 and was intended as a visual metaphor for Poland's communist era.

-For details of the history of the region, see History of Pomerania.